-B) Shifting the Rear Derailleur
+b.
+Shifting the Rear Derailleur

 The rear derailleur is controlled by the right shifter.
 The function of the rear derailleur is to move the drive chain from one gear sprocket to another.
 The smaller sprockets on the gear cluster produce higher gear ratios.
 Pedaling in the higher gears requires greater pedaling effort, but takes you a greater distance with each revolution of the pedal cranks.
 The larger sprockets produce lower gear ratios.
 Using them requires less pedaling effort, but takes you a shorter distance with each pedal crank revolution.
-Moving the chain from a smaller sprocket of the gear cluster to a larger sprocket results in a downshift.
-Moving the chain from a larger sprocket to a smaller sprocket results in an upshift.
 In order for the derailleur to move the chain from one sprocket to another, the rider must be pedaling forward.

-C) Shifting the Front Derailleur
+c.
+Shifting the Front Derailleur

 The front derailleur, which is controlled by the left shifter, shifts the chain between the larger and smaller chainrings.
-Shifting the chain onto a smaller chainring makes pedaling easier (a downshift).
-Shifting to a larger chainring makes pedaling harder (an upshift).
+Shifting the chain onto a smaller chainring makes pedaling easier.
+Shifting to a larger chainring makes pedaling harder.

-D) Which gear should I be in?
+d.
+Which gear should I be in?

 The combination of largest rear and smallest front gears [Fig. 16] is for the steepest hills.
-The smallest rear and largest front combination [Fig. 16] is for the greatest speed.
-It is not necessary to shift gears in sequence.
-Instead, find the "starting gear" which is right for vour level of ability - a gear which is hard enough for quick acceleration but easy enough to let you start from a stop without wobbling - and experiment with upshifting and downshifting to get a feel for the different gear combinations.
+The smallest rear and largest front combination is for the greatest speed.
+You can begin pedaling from any gear, you do not have to ride beginning in the easiest gear.
+However, find the "starting gear" which is right for your level of ability - a gear which is hard enough for quick acceleration but easy enough to let you start from a stop without wobbling - and experiment with moving into harder and easier gears to get a feel for the different gear combinations.
 At first, practice shifting where there are no obstacles, hazards or other traffic, until you've built up your confidence.
-Learn not to use either the "smallest to smallest" or "largest to largest" gear combinations because they may cause unacceptable stress on the drive train.
+Learn not to use either the